FelisDevelopment/fd-pets-support/docs/AddNewAnimation.md

                 ["dict"] = "creatures@rottweiler@move",
                 ["anim"] = "dead_left"
             },
-            -- since this example the action `example` is not custom action, we'll add animation which will be applied for entity
+            -- since this example the action `example` is not custom method, we'll add animation which will be applied for entity
             ["example"] = {
                 ["dict"] = "example@dict@very@much",
                 ["anim"] = "example"